Atopy (Allergies) in Dogs

 Diagnostic tests are necessary to rule out other skin diseases, as well as to support the diagnosis of atopy.
 These tests may include:

-Your veterinarian will get a complete medical history of your dog.
-Expect to be asked about the age of onset, whether the problem is or was at one time seasonal and where your dog chews and scratches.
+- Your veterinarian will get a complete medical history of your dog.
+Expect to be asked about the age of onset, whether the problem is or was at one time seasonal, and where your dog chews and scratches.
 Bring a record of which medications your pet has previously been taking and be prepared to answer questions about how effective they have been.

 Once the above diseases have been ruled out, a presumptive diagnosis of atopy is made.
 Allergy testing is then performed to identify allergens to which your pet is sensitive.
 Intradermal allergy testing (skin testing) is done to determine which allergens will cause a reaction.
 The hair is clipped from one side of the thorax and small amounts of many individual allergens are injected into the skin.
 Light sedation may be necessary to allow proper restraint during the procedure.
-This test usually requires referral to a veterinary dermatologist, which may necessitate travel to the nearest specialty practice.
+This test usually requires a referral to a veterinary dermatologist, which may necessitate travel to the nearest specialty practice.
 Your pet must be off all medications prior to testing so that the skin will react.
-Reactions to allergens in cat skin are subtler and therefore, are more difficult to read.
+Reactions to allergens in cat skin are subtler and therefore, more difficult to read.

 There is a blood test available for dogs to test for allergens by measuring the levels of IgE antibody to different allergens that are present in the bloodstream.
 IgE is the type of antibody that is involved in the allergic response.
 The advantage of this test is the convenience for the pet owner and the veterinarian.
 A blood sample is sent to one of several commercial laboratories.
 There is no need to travel to a dermatologist or to withdraw medications.
-However, false positive results are often a problem and this test is considered less reliable than skin testing.
+However, false positive results are often a problem, and this test is considered less reliable than skin testing.
 More accurate blood tests are being developed and this technique may be more viable in the future.

-Treatment In-Depth
+Allergy Treatment In-Depth

 Two primary forms of treatment for atopy are available: drug treatment and immunotherapy.
 The ideal treatment for most moderately and severely affected dogs is some combination of both types of treatment.
 Drug therapy relieves the symptoms of atopy but does nothing to treat the underlying allergy itself.
 Most dogs with atopy are young and may require years of therapy.